MichaelRFairhurst/vaiven/README.md

 For the plus operator, when one side's static type can be inferred, you will get an error requesting that type on the other side.
 When neither is inferred, you will get a more general error.
-Only strings and ints can be concattenated, and only with themselves.
+Only strings and ints and doubles can be used with `+`, and if either operand is a string, both must be.

 ```
-[] + [] // Type Error: expected int or string
+[] + [] // Type Error: expected int or double or string
-1 + object() // Type Error: expected int
+1 + object() // Type Error: expected int or double
+1.0 + object() // Type Error: expected double
-[] + 1 // Type Error: expected int
+[] + 1 // Type Error: expected int or double
 "" + true // Type Error: expected string
 [] + false // Type Error: expected string
-"" + 1 // Type Error: expected string
+"" + 1 // Type Error: expected strint or double
-1 + void // Type Error: expected int
+1 + void // Type Error: expected int or double
 ```

-Other math operators only support ints:
+Other math operators only support ints and doubles

 ```
-"" * [] // Type Error: expected int
+"" * [] // Type Error: expected int or double
-"" - true // Type Error: expected int
+"" - true // Type Error: expected int or double
-false / "" // Type Error: expected int
+false / "" // Type Error: expected int or double
-[] > object() // Type Error: expected int
+[] > object() // Type Error: expected int or double
 ```

 Like `+`, `[]` is polymorphic but requires agreement between both sides.
 If the static type of one side can be inferred, you will get an error expecting the other operand to match.
 Otherwise, you will get a generic error.
 Lists can be subscripted with ints and objects can be subscripted with strings.
+Doubles can not be used to index arrays, though.

 ```
 1[object()] // Type Error: expected list or object